Kalanikeʻeaumoku: Family

 He was descended from Aliʻi Nui ʻUmi-a-Liloa, connecting also to the chiefs of Maui, Oahu, Kauai.
 His name translates as the "Great Heavenly Island Climber".

 His father was the ruler of the entire Big Island of Hawaiʻi.
 In addition to Kona, Keawe also gave him dominion over parts of the Kohala District, which was mostly controlled by the powerful and somewhat independent Mahi family.
 His brother Kalaninui`amamao became ruler of the Kaʻū district of the island.

-After his father's death in 1754, he and his older brother, Kalaninuiamamao, fought for the throne of the Island of Hawaiʻi.
+After his father's death in 1725, he and his older brother, Kalaninuiamamao, engaged in warfare for the throne of the Island of Hawaiʻi.
 While the conflict ensued between the two brothers, Alapa`inui-a-kauaua was able to take advantage of the situation and usurped the throne.
 Alapa`inui was Keeʻaumoku's half-brother, sharing his mother, Queen Kalanikauleleiaiwi.
 They were also brothers of Ha'ae-a-Mahi, father of the Chiefess Kekuiapoiwa II, the mother of Kamehameha the Great.
-Because of the conflict between Keʻeaumoku and Kalaninuiamamao, the island remained divided into three to six separate chiefdoms until the unification by Aliʻi Nui Kamehameha I.
+Because of the conflict between Keʻeaumoku and Kalaninuiamamao, the island remained divided into three to six separate territories until the unification by Aliʻi Nui Kamehameha I.